17. Frequently Asked Questions¶

 17.1.
 Introduction¶

 We have compiled some common questions about installing and using RMG below.
 For any other questions related to RMG and its usage and installation, please post an issue on our GitHub issues page, where you can also search for any previous reports of your issue.
-Alternatively, you can also ask questions via the RMG-Py chat room or by contacting us directly at rmg_dev@mit.edu.
+Alternatively, you can contact us directly at rmg_dev@mit.edu.

 17.2.
 Installing RMG¶

-Why does RMG-Py not work natively on Windows?
+Why does RMG-Py not work natively from source on Windows?

 One major challenge with supporting Windows is ensuring that all of our dependencies support Windows.
 This becomes non-trivial as we add more dependencies to support increasing RMG functionality.
 Ensuring that code within RMG is platform-agnostic is also challenging, since it is rarely the first priority for new development because our main focus is on research.